zakagan/WordFormable/README.md

 Where S and F are the base string and the path to the given textfile, respectively.
 Then, printed to the command line, will be the percentage of formable words in F.

-For example, you use the example text file provide and enter:
+For example, you use the example text file provided and enter:

 `./WordPercent hellomaybetext /Users/.../example.txt`